fysoul17/google_maps_place_picker/README.md

 --------- | ---- | -----------
-apiKey | String | (Required) Your google map API Key onPlacePicked | Callback(PickResult) | Invoked when user picks the place and selects to use it. **This will not be called if you manually build 'selectedPlaceWidgetBuilder' as you will override default 'Select here' button.** initialPosition | LatLng | Initial center position of google map when it is created.
+apiKey | String | (Required) Your google map API Key onPlacePicked | Callback(PickResult) | Invoked when user picks the place and selects to use it. **This will not be called if you manually build 'selectedPlaceWidgetBuilder' as you will override default 'Select here' button.** initialPosition | LatLng | (Required) Initial center position of google map when it is created.
 If useCurrentLocation is set to true, it will try to get device's current location first using GeoLocator. useCurrentLocation | bool | Whether to use device's current location for initial center position desiredLocationAccuracy | [LocationAccuracy](https://pub.dev/packages/geolocator) | Accuracy of fetching current location.
 Default to 'high'. hintText | String | Hint text of search bar